How Long will My Comp Case Take?

 A. It is hard to answer that question because every case is different.

 New cases are usually assigned pre-trial dates.
-On a pre-trial date, usually very little has typically happened, except that magistrates assign trial dates for cases. in 2015, the Michigan Administrative Hearing System that governs workers’ compensation disputes adopted new administrative rules that will allow magistrates to issue scheduling orders that will dictate when the parties must complete certain steps on their way towards trial.
+On a pre-trial date, usually very little has typically happened, except that magistrates assign trial dates for cases.

 Even though a claimant is given a trial date, that doesn’t mean the case will be tried on that date.
 With few exceptions, workers’ compensation magistrates try their older cases first.
 If an employer had been paying weekly workers’ compensation benefits voluntarily but the employer suddenly stopped for some reason, those workers have a right to try to get their case tried faster than other cases on the judge’s docket.
 Many magistrates have a policy of dismissing cases or threatening to dismiss cases that have been pending for more than 18 months.
 If you have a trial date and your case has been pending on the magistrate’s docket for 6 months, it is not likely that the magistrate will be able to hear your case that day because he or she is likely to have older cases pending 18-24 months which will get priority that day.
 It is common therefore for a person to have multiple trial dates before a case is finally tried or settled.